 2018: "An excellent communicator, supportive of his clients and well versed in the importance of rehabilitation"

 2019: "Ben Priestley is a real star of the personal injury profession"

 Spinal cord injury – paraplegia – 23-year-old passenger in car

 Spinal cord injury – incomplete tetraplegia – 88-year-old passenger in car

-Spinal cord injury – tetraplegia – 16-year-old – accident sustained in gym class
+Spinal cord injury – tetraplegia – 16-year-old – accident in gym class

-Spinal cord injury – high tetraplegia – accident sustained in exercise class
+Spinal cord injury – high tetraplegia – accident in exercise class